 The survey will be administered in 2 waves based on the commercial availability of SPRAVATO and where there will be an adequate projected number of HCPs (and thus the potential number of respondents) in each country.
-Waves 1 and 2 will be conducted within 18 months and after 2.5 to 3 years, respectively, of availability of the approved educational materials in selected countries.
+Waves 1 and 2 will be conducted within 4 years and within 5 years, respectively, of the availability of the approved educational materials in selected countries.

-A report on the educational measures undertaken and the results of the survey will be submitted at 18 months and 3 years after launch.
+A report on the educational measures undertaken and the results of the survey will be submitted within 4 years and no later than 5 years after launch.

-6.4.2.
+6.5.2.
 Educational Materials